 <ul> <li>Unordered information. </li> <li>Ordered information. </li> <li>Navigation information. </li> <li>Definitions. </li> </ul>

 An ordered list, created using the ol element, contains information where order is important, as in a recipe:

 Definition lists, created using the dl element, generally consist of a series of term/definition pairs (although definition lists may have other applications).
 Thus, when advertising a product, one might use a definition list:

 defined in XHTML as:

 Definition lists vary only slightly from other types of lists in that list items consist of two parts: a term and a description.
-The term is given by the dt element and is restricted to inline content.
+The term is given by the dt element.
 The description is given with a dd element.
 The term and its definition can be grouped within a di element to help clarify the relationship between a term and its definition(s).